cooperdaniel96/cooperdaniel96/README.md

 - 👋 Hi, I’m @cooperdaniel96
-- 👀 I’m interested in Python, C, and JavaScript
+- 👀 I’m interested in Python, C, and learning Javascript
-- 🌱 I’m currently learning Python and C
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 cooperdaniel96/cooperdaniel96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.